Blessings (Lecrae song)

-"Blessings" is a song by American rapper Lecrae featuring a guest appearance from American singer Ty Dolla $ign, released on January 27, 2017, as the second single from the former's eighth studio album All Things Work Together.
-It is a hip hop song that features production from PLUSS, an in-house producer for Mike WiLL Made It's production company, EarDrummers Entertainment.
-The song was originally uploaded as a lyric video on January 27, 2017.
+"Blessings" is a song by American rapper Lecrae featuring American singer Ty Dolla $ign, released on January 27, 2017, as the second single from the former's eighth studio album All Things Work Together.
+The song is produced by PLUSS, an in-house producer for Mike WiLL Made-It's production company EarDrummers Entertainment.
+The song was released alongside a lyric video on January 27, 2017 before a music video on March 22.
 The song is written in C Major with a tempo of 140 BPM.

-Track listing

 Background

 On January 27, 2017, Lecrae released "Blessings," the second single that the Reach Records frontman and founder released after signing with Columbia Records, which features a guest appearance from Los Angeles Native Ty Dolla $ign and production from PLUSS.

 Although he is signed to his own label, Reach Records, Lecrae announced a joint deal with Columbia Records in early 2016 while he was in the middle of working on his eighth studio album.
 The collaboration with Ty Dolla $ign was something that had burgeoned out of a connection at SXSW back in 2011 while Lecrae was creating his mixtape, Church Clothes.
 In an interview with Victoria Hernandez from HipHopDX, Lecrae revealed that before the Columbia/Reach partnership was announced, Lecrae had already created "Blessings," but was at first hesitant with the title after Chance The Rapper released his Coloring Book mixtape.
 "We already had the song in the can... and then Chance's project came out and I was like, 'Dang...'
 We could have called it 'Count It Up,' or something like that, but I felt like it took away from that whole moment, so it was kinda like, man, it's all love."

 With the feature from Ty Dolla $ign, and a chorus written by Verse Simmonds and Swoope, the production was something else that Lecrae believes fulfills the vision he has every time he creates music. "[Blessings] knocks.
 It's perfect for radio.
 If you never knew my music, it's [the] perfect... introduction 'cause... it's the balance of who I am.
 Everybody can enjoy it from a music standpoint, but it still has... meaning [and substance] to it, which matters to me."

 Even though his debut project, Real Talk, dropped in 2004, Lecrae was performing as a "Who's Next?" artist for Power 106's event in Hollywood at the time when "Blessings" was released.
 However, Lecrae said he thinks nothing of it.
 "I think that's what keeps [me] moving is humility...
 Every day... every time I put out music, I look at myself as a new artist, because there's always a lane that you aren't known in or a place [you haven't been as a musician]...
 [For instance, on the radio] I am a new artist...
 [Most of my listeners] know me from the underground... but not radio."